maziac/z80-instruction-set/README.md

 # Misc

-To view all instruction open the command palette (press F1) and enter "Show all Z80 instructions".
+To view all instructions open the command palette (press F1) and enter "Show all Z80 instructions".
 A WebView opens with the instructions.

 ![](assets/Z80InstructionsView.jpg)